 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 All students will demonstrate proficiency on CAASPP tests in English according to state standards.
 On the 2019 CA School Dashboard, DV Connect students scored 53.3 points above standard in ELA, an increase of 14.1 points from the year before, for a Blue Distance from standard was not published by the state for Spring 2021 CAASPP testing.
-Grades 3-8 and 11 took the full CAASPP again in Spring 2022 and distance from DV Connect will maintain a Blue or Green rating in English Language Arts on the CA School Dashboard.
+Grades 3-8 and 11 took the full CAASPP again in Spring 2022 and distance from On the 2022 CA School Dashboard, DV Connect students scored 42.1 points above standard in ELA, earning a High status rating.
+No scores were reported on the 2021 DV Connect will maintain a Blue or Green rating in English Language Arts on the CA School Dashboard.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 overall dashboard rating. standard results will be available for next year's LCAP update for the first time since the pandemic.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 overall dashboard rating. standard results will be available for next year's LCAP update for the first time since the pandemic. dashboard, so change and color ratings for this metric will not be reported until the 2023 dashboard.
 Socioeconomically disadvantaged students and English Learners will demonstrate proficiency on CAASPP tests in English at rates comparable to the school as a whole.
 On the 2019 CA School Dashboard, our 28 SEL students at DV Connect scored 16.3 points above standard in English, but did not receive a color rating as fewer than 30 students were included.
 16.3 points above standard puts that group into a High level, where all color ratings are Green or Blue.
 DV Connect only had four EL students test in 2019, which is not enough students to have scores reported on the CA Dashboard for that year.
+On the 2022 School Dashboard, our 78 SEL students at Connect scored 6 points below standard in English, earning a Low status rating.
+English Learners scored 36.6 points below standard, but a status level was not reported due to fewer than 30 students with scores.
+No scores were reported on the 2021 dashboard, so change and color ratings for this metric will not be reported until the 2023 dashboard.
 DV Connect will maintain Blue or Green ratings for unduplicated subgroups in English Language Arts on the CA School Dashboard.
 DV Connect students will demonstrate college readiness in English as evidenced by NWEA MAP scores in Language Arts: Reading.
 Winter 2020 overall performance scores in Reading were Average, High Average, or High for all grade levels were above 80%.
 Winter 2021-22 overall performance scores in Reading were Average, High Average, or High for all grade levels were above 80%.
-80% of students in all grade levels will score Average, High Average, or High on the Reading NWEA MAP.
+Winter 2022-23 overall performance scores in Reading were Average, High Average, or High were above 80% for 7th grade and 12th 80% of students in all grade levels will score Average, High Average, or High on the Reading NWEA MAP.